Application Note

 The origin

-IEEE 802.3cg was adopted in November 2019 and there the LC Style according to IEC 63171-1 and the T1 Industrial according to IEC 63171-6 are listed as optional MDI (wording: "...may be used..." = "can be used").
-Other connectors, especially special types for automotive, or also PCB terminals are possible, provided they meet the defined requirements.
-However, for cabling in buildings, data centers and industry, the connectors selected in the ISO/IEC 11801 and TIA sets of standards are LC Style according to IEC 63171-1 and the T1 Industrial according to IEC 63171-6.
+The IEEE 802.3cg was approved in November 2019 and there the “LC Style” according to IEC 63171-1 and the T1 Industrial according to IEC 63171-6 are listed as optional MDI ("...may be used...").
+This formulation was chosen in order to be able to use other connectors, in particular special types for automotive applications or also PCB terminals, provided they meet the defined requirements.
+However, for cabling in buildings, data centers and industry, the LC style connectors selected in the ISO/IEC 11801 and TIA sets of standards according to IEC 63171-1 and the "T1 Industrial Style" according to IEC 63171-6 must be used.

 IEC 61156-x – STANDARDIZATION OF SPE CABLES